k0nserv/gitgal.github.io/_posts/2016-02-20-initial-post.markdown

 Of course I am writing my first blog post as a conversation how would I othervise write it.

-Hope you have a good time here and a contiued good life!
+Hope you have a good time here and a continued good life!